nfergu/bdg-utils/README.md

 val instrumentedRDD = rdd.instrument()
 ```

-Then, when any operations are performed on `instrumentedRDD` the RDD operation will be instrumented, along
+When any operations are performed on `instrumentedRDD` the RDD operation will be instrumented, along
 with any functions that operate on its data.
 All subsequent RDD operations will be instrumented until
 the `unInstrument` method is called on an RDD.
 For example, consider the following code: